Social housing fast track – application guidance

 - Identify the number of devices (Chromebooks or iPads) and internet connections (mobile WiFi) you would like to apply for.

-Applications will be assessed on a weekly basis.
-We aim to notify applicants of the outcome within 14 days of submission.
+Applications will be assessed on a fortnightly basis.
+We aim to notify applicants of the outcome within 21 days of submission at the latest.

-A maximum of 5,000 devices will be distributed through the general and social housing fast track application processeses.
+A maximum of 10,000 devices will be distributed through the fast track application process.
 There is no specific closing date, as the application form will close once all devices are awarded.
 Organisations are therefore advised to submit their application as soon as possible to avoid the risk of losing out.

 A Digital Champion is a member of staff, or a volunteer, who’s already supporting someone, and has been trained by SCVO to help them get up and running with their iPad or Chromebook.